KarKan88/PyCommerce/README.md

 Filter out review and ratings: User can filter out ratings based on starts 5, 4 and can only see what 5- or 4-star ratings.

 Review and feedback have a close relationship with product details/ description, for review and feedback component has a strong relation with user, user purchases and product in both backend and front end where the user can only write a review in the purchase products page
+## Payment and Delivery

+The users of eCommerce applications have various methods to pay for their online purchases.
+This is one of the main advantages of eCommerce applications.
+Customers will be able to make payments using credit/debit cards, Interac, PayPal, and various other methods.
+It also handles the state management of the delivery service provided by the e-commerce portal, via which the customer can track the status of the product after purchasing it.

+The various actions that a user can perform in this feature bare as follows,

+1. Shipping Details Validation: The shipping details entered by the user are validated and the shipping charges are calculated.

+2. Payment Processing: Various payment methods are provided for the user to select and complete the transaction.

+3. Update Shipping Address: User can update the shipping address before the package is being dispatched.

+4. Delivery Update: User can track the order that was yet to be delivered.

 ## Getting Started